Symbitic/CTRJS/README.rst

 features to help bring JavaScript fully into the world of Nintendo 3DS homebrew software development.

-CTRJS uses `MuJS`_ to bring a full port of JavaScript to the 3DS and integrates it with libctr, to provide entirely new platform-specific interfaces and to hook the existing JavaScript standard library to use libctr for things such as file access and console printing, which would not work out-of-the-box on the 3DS.
+CTRJS aims to bring a full port of JavaScript to the Nintendo 3DS, using `V7`_ as the JavaScript engine, and `libctr`_ for providing platform-specific modules, making it easier for developers to create homebrew, without needing to use C/C++.

 See https://symbitic.github.io/ctrjs/index.html for end-user downloads and documentation.